Route Matching

 Admissibility rules

-- the number of path segments does not exceed the template’s segment count
+A request target is admissible when:- the number of path segments does not exceed the template’s segment count

 - every literal segment in the template matches the corresponding segment in the request (case-insensitive)